 To try and explain the wrestling spladle as best as I can, we’ll start at the turtle position.
 Imagine that your opponent is gunning for a single leg from the turtle position.
 They have a tight grip that’s preventing you from sprawling efficiently.
 However, that also means that they’re pulling you towards them.
 The key moment to focus on is trapping the head with your hips.
 Once you have that, you can focus on establishing grips.

 If the opponent has your right leg, you should use the right arm to grab their right leg.
 When you’re grabbing, the goal is to reach your arm from the inside of their thigh towards the outside.
-That’s where your other arm should come in, establishing a palm to palm grip, or an S-grip.
+That’s where your other arm should come in, establishing a palm to a palm grip, or an S-grip.
 From there, all you need to do is sit down to your right side and pull with your arms.
 This is going to bring the bottom leg in reach, and you’re going to trap that one with both your legs.
 The wrestling spladle is on.

 Single Leg Counters